usmannawaz01/ocs-lemmatization-benchmark/README.md

 ## Citation

-If you use this repository or the model weights, please cite the associated Old Church Slavonic lemmatization benchmark paper, Stanza, and UD Old Church Slavonic PROIEL where applicable.
+If you wish to cite please use following:

 ```bibtex
 @inproceedings{nawaz2026ocslemmatization,